jeff-eng/SelfieShare/README.md

 # SelfieShare
-Repo following Project 25: Selfie Share: MCBrowserViewController and MCSession at Hacking with Swift
+Repo following Project 25: Selfie Share: MCBrowserViewController and MCSession at Hacking with Swift.
+The goal is to practice collection views, image pickers, GCD, and learn about the multipeer connectivity network that creates an ad-hoc network to send data between users.

 ## Concepts learned/practiced
 * Learned: